Google0-GeoFS/HD-Resolution-Terrain/README.md

 # HD-Resolution-Terrain
-This HD Resolution Terrain uses Google Maps instead of Defualt Bing Maps.
+This HD Resolution Terrain uses Google Maps instead of Defualt Bing Maps in GeoFS.